steve-dev90/ghgemissions/README.md

 ## How to run the test suite

-In the command line `bundle exec rspec`
+In the command line: `bundle exec rspec`

 ## Services (job queues, cache servers, search engines, etc.)